-Intravenous fluid used for critically ill patients linked with adverse outcomesFebruary 19th, 2013 in Diseases, Conditions, Syndromes /
+Intravenous fluid used for critically ill patients linked with adverse outcomesFebruary 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 In an analysis of studies that examined critically ill patients requiring an increase in blood fluid volume, intravenous use of the fluid hydroxyethyl starch, compared with other resuscitation solutions, was not associated with decreased mortality, according to an article appearing in the February 20 issue of JAMA.
 Moreover, after exclusion of 7 trials performed by an investigator whose research has been retracted because of scientific misconduct, the analysis of the remaining studies indicated that hydroxyethyl starch was associated with a significant increased risk of death and acute kidney injury.